 6 steps to check your trademark status

-- On the homepage, several tabs offer different IP services.
-Select the 'Trademarks' tab on the header.
+Step 2: On the homepage, you will see several tabs offering different intellectual property (IP) services.
+Click on the 'Trademarks' tab at the top

-- In the 'Related Links' section, choose 'Trademark Status,' or select 'Trade Mark Status' from the four options displayed on the screen.
+Step 3: Under the 'Related Links' section, click on 'Trademark Status,' or choose 'Trade Mark Status' from the 4 options that appear

-- Enter your trademark application number and the captcha code correctly.
-After entering the details, click on ‘View.’
+Step 5: Enter your trademark application number and the captcha code correctly.
+Once you've filled in the details, click on ‘View’

-- Once you click ‘View,’ the status of your trademark application will be displayed on the screen.
+Step 6: After clicking ‘View,’ the status of your trademark application will be shown on the screen

 Importance of Checking Trademark Status